yffenim/effy/index.md

 # `whoami`

-### Currently working on: How to detect (ideally automate) and remove cyberbullying from a fully anonymous online space?

-# `man formatting`

-Yes, I know this page is weirdly formatted.
-It was free, fast, and the standard `I have better things to do than UI` excuse of my industry.
+### Currently seeking user interviews for Prophecy: https://write.as/riwq8jhgr1j0tw6q.md

+### Current looking to volunteer for: companies, organizations, or individuals working on fighting surveillance capitalism (privacy rights( in the name of democracy.

 # `ls`

-I'm a **software developer, cyber security consultant, and movement therapist** (personal trainer with a focus on using movement patterns to shift thought patterns).
+I'm a **software developer, cyber security consultant, and personal trainer**.
+Currently, I create fast, full-stack prototypes for new start-ups, including backend development, web apps, mobile (Android and IOS), and secure deployment.
+My stack is React, React-Native, Ruby on Rails, SQL or noSQL (specifically: PostGres, MongoDB, SQLite).

-**I co-founded a nonprofit** that addresses the lack of Consent education.
+**Previously, I co-founded a nonprofit** that addresses the lack of Consent education.
 I have **produced and launched multiple artists and grassroots groups**, including the Canadian Polaris Prize winner singer Lido Pimienta and the Where Are You From Collective who run Toronto's Asian Zine Fair and Chinatown History walk.
 I have also climbed 5.12s on lead on slimestone and published prose and poetry in Canadian anthologies and magazines.

 Now I am doing my best to shift that thirst for hedonism into a drive for **effective altriusm-based entrepreneurship**.
 No, this is not techno-utopianism garbage talk but you are right to be skeptical.